dzackgarza/Notes/Talks/HomotopyTalk.md

 such that $H_t: X \to Y$ is continuous.

-> Can think of this as a map from the cylinder on $X$ into
+> Can think of this as a map from the cylinder on $X$ into $Y$, or deformations through continuous functions.

 **Definition (Fundamental Group)**